haydemtzl/starlingx/patch_elimination/01_sriov_pt_functionality.md

       - stx-gui
       - stx-integ
       - stx-metal
-  - sriov_totalvfs: Indicates the maximum number of VFs that this device can support
+  - __sriov_totalvfs__: Indicates the maximum number of VFs that this device can support
-  - sriov_numvfs: Indicates the actual number of VFs configured for the interface using this device
+  - __sriov_numvfs__: Indicates the actual number of VFs configured for the interface using this device
-  - sriov_vfs_pci_address: A comma-separated list of the PCI addresses of the configured VFs
+  - __sriov_vfs_pci_address__: A comma-separated list of the PCI addresses of the configured VFs
+- ip link show p5p1
+  - ip link show p5p1_1
+- lspci
+- __Neutron__: SR-IOV works with the VLAN type driver in Neutron.
+We enable it...
+- __Nova Scheduler__: We need to tell the Nova scheduler about the SR-IOV so that it can schedule instances to compute nodes with SR-IOV support.
+In the [DEFAULT] section of /etc/nova/nova.conf adding the PciPassthroughFilter.
+Also ensure scheduler_available_filters is set as follows:
+- __Nova Compute__: Nova compute needs to know which PFs can be used for SR-IOV so that VFs are exposed – actually via PCI-passthrough – to the instances.
+Also, it needs to know that when we create a network with Neutron specifying the physical network physnet_sriov  – configured before in Neutron with network_vlan_ranges – it will use the SR-IOV NIC.
+That’s done by the config flag pci_passthrough_whitelist...

 API